chirag04/react-native-in-app-utils/Readme.md

 2. Install with rnpm: `rnpm install react-native-in-app-utils`

-3. Whenever you want to use it within React code now you just have to do: `var InAppUtils = require('NativeModules').InAppUtils;` or for ES6:
+3. Whenever you want to use it within React code now you just have to do: `var InAppUtils = require('react-native-in-app-utils');` or for ES6:

 ```
-import { NativeModules } from 'react-native'
+import InAppUtils from 'react-native-in-app-utils';
-const { InAppUtils } = NativeModules
 ```